AshmitB05/fem-pinn-ode-optimization/README.md

 The goal is to build a foundational understanding of both classical numerical methods and modern machine learning-based solvers in the 1D (ODE) setting, while laying the groundwork for extending these techniques to PDE-based problems and higher dimensions.

+## Repository Structure
+├── FEM Codes/ # Classical FEM implementations, including SUPG stabilization for convection-dominated problems │
+├── PINNS Codes/ #Implementations of PINNs, Variational PINNs, and Least-Squares Nonconforming FEM-inspired PINNs using PyTorch
+│
-<pre> ## Repository Structure ``` FEM Codes/ Classical FEM implementations, including SUPG stabilization for convection-dominated problems PINNS Codes/ Implementations of PINNs, Variational PINNs, and LSNC FEM-inspired PINNs using PyTorch PDAS/ Primal-Dual Active Set (PDAS) algorithm for ODE-constrained optimization problems — applied to minimizing the potential energy of an elastic string PINNs and Neural Networks for Practice/ Practice implementations of PINNs and basic neural networks from scratch, also in PyTorch README.md Project documentation (this file) ``` </pre>
+├── PDAS/ # Primal-Dual Active Set (PDAS) algorithm for ODE-constrained optimization problems — applied to minimizing the potential energy of an elastic string
+│
+├── PINNs and Neural Networks for Practice/ # Practice implementations of PINNs and basic neural networks from scratch, also in PyTorch
+│
+├── README.md # Project documentation (this file)

 ## Technologies Used